megan-grug/Scotch-Funeral-Web/README.md

     This goal is met by including a Contact page with a link to it visible on every page of the site.
 To aid in achieving this goal, I have included both a contact form and contact email addresses formatted as 'mailto' links.
     This means the user can use their preferred method.
 Some people may prefer to send an email through their own email client rather than using the webform as it may be easier for them to keep records, and music industry professionals are approaching this in their professional capacity so this may be more important to them.
     Giving two options for getting in touch also means that if there is a problem with the web form for contacting the band, music industry professionals can still get in touch.
+I have included above a screenshot of the contact page being viewed on a laptop in order to show how helpful this will be to music industry professionals.
+    As can be seen in the screenshot, the page is balanced and consistently styled so as not to distract from the function and contains several useful features for music industry professionals.
+They have quick and easy to find access to the Electronic Press Kit, contact details for the band and their management team, the opportunity to sign up to the newsletter to keep up to date and also the option of contacting the band direct through the contact form without leaving the site.

 **FUTURE PLANS**